Introduction

 The reason we are using the past tense is because, after the Covid lockdowns and with the arrival of the 2026 Olympics, there are major changes expected in the future.

-If the topic interests you, and you would like to explore it further, we have written a page where we explain the different village festivals, the origins of this tradition and the sports activities associated with them.
-You'll also find updated information on how the event will be organized in the future.
+If the topic interests you, and you'd like to explore it further, we have written a page where we tell you the differences in all the village festivals, the origins of this tradition, and the sports activities associated with them.
+You'll also find updated information about how the event will evolve in the future, along with all the alternative events available.
 All you have to do is read the page below:

 The military memorial of Pocol was erected in 1935 by the engineer Giovanni Raimondi and consists of a large stone tower that contains the remains of 9,707 Italian soldiers, of which 4,455 are unknown.
-I assure you that walking along the tombstones inside the building makes quite well the idea of the sacrifice of human lives that the war required.
-Once you have visited the inside it's possible to take a walk outside, where are exhibited some demilitarized cannons, some ammunition and the tombstones in memory of the fallen.
+We can assure you that walking among the tombstones inside the building provides a clear sense of the sacrifice of human lives required by the war.
+Once you have visited the inside, it's possible to take a walk outside, where some demilitarized cannons, some ammunition, and the tombstones in memory of the fallen are exhibited.

 On the way back, returning to Cortina, you'll cross a small tunnel in the rock.
-I recommend you to park in the small parking lot, just ahead on the right to enjoy the incredible panorama of Cortina.
-Not for nothing this location is called "Belvedere," which means beautiful view.
+We recommend you park in the small parking lot, just ahead of the gallery on the right, to enjoy an incredible panorama of the valley.
+Not for nothing, this location is called "Belvedere," which means beautiful view.

 If you would like more information about the Pocol military memorial, please read the page we wrote on the topic below: